-BAND: Press this button to listen to the radio when a CD is playing.
+BAND: Press to listen to the radio when a CD is playing.
 The CD remains safely inside the radio for future listening.

-CD/AUX (CD/Auxiliary): Press this button to play a CD when listening to the radio.
-The CD icon and a message showing disc and/or track number appears on the display when a CD is in the player.
-Press this button again and the system automatically searches for an auxiliary input device, such as a portable audio player.
-If a portable audio player is not connected, "No Input Device Found" appears on the display.
+CD/AUX (CD/Auxiliary): Press to play a CD when listening to the radio.
+The CD icon and a message showing disc and/or track number displays when a CD is in the player.
+Press again and the system automatically searches for an auxiliary input device, such as a portable audio player.